6 Natural Remedies for Migraine Relief At Home

 - Commit to 20 minutes of yoga each day.

-Speaking of yoga, having a regular yoga practice increases blood flow and relaxes muscles, which can help with migraine relief.
-Research has shown that incorporating a regular yoga practice in conjunction with other migraine treatments can provide more relief than just treatment alone (4).
+Speaking of yoga, having a regular yoga practice increases blood flow and relaxes muscles, which can be what helps with migraines.
+Research has shown that incorporating a regular yoga practice in conjunction with other migraine treatments can provide more relief than just treatment alone (3).
 There are a ton of free yoga resources online, try a restorative class from PopSugar Fitness or these 10 poses from mindbodygreen and get yoga-ing right in your own home.

 Migraines can be incredibly painful and frustrating, but leaning on these six tips and tricks might just make the difference.